thephpleague/factory-muffin/README.md

  * An word from the wordlist + domain.
 Ex: "smart@example.com", "Brasil@nonexist.org"
 * text
  * A text of about 7 words from the list.
 Ex: "something table underrated blackboard"
+* integer|length
+ * Return an integer of the specified length
 * factory|ModelName
  * Will trigger the __create__ for the given model and return it's id.
 * call|staticMethodName